 The following is a guest post from reader, Erin Opalek.
 Erin is a married 30-something saver who engages in synchronized saving and other questionable leisure sports.
-If you’d like to try your hand at personal finance blogging, feel free to shoot me an e-mail and send me your proposal!
-My goal is to have every single one of you give it a go before 2020.

 Over the years, I’ve had a bunch of married friends express a desire to get their personal finances in order.
 Pretty much everyone agrees that financial uncertainty is stressful, and following a plan is a great remedy for that stress.
 So what’s the biggest obstacle I’ve heard about getting started?
 Surprisingly, it’s not that one person is a buy-like-you’re-dying-tomorrow wastrel.
 Instead, it’s usually been the fact that one partner hates the thought of even talking about money.
 So how does a couple tackle their finances when only one half is interested?

 It’s a question that I’ve pondered a lot lately.
 Because, here’s the deal: while I think personal finance is neat-o, it’s not really my husband’s cup o’ tea.
 But we’ve been able to stick to a financial plan, save a ton of money, and never worry about how to pay for expensive surprises like that furnace that crapped out on us a few years ago.
 How have we made it work?
 How did we get here?

 A long time ago, in a galaxy far, far away…

 I met my husband.
 Little did I know that fateful night of renting Underworld together would lead to a decade of awesome.
 And also to a nostalgic obligation to watch the many terrible Underworld sequels to come.
 (Will the franchise ever end?
 I don’t know.
 What could be better than a movie about vampires and werewolves that is filmed solely with blue filters?
 Oh wait, everything.)